AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 >
 >Changing the duration of **HBA AuthN TTL** property should be avoided.
 It could potentially result in unexpected failures in the authorization process.

->[!NOTE]
->
->A new local configuration change is pending and ready to be pushed to the server.
-The Attempt HBA property for a specific MVPD will be enabled or disabled only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+The **Attempt HBA** property for a specific MVPD will be enabled or disabled only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 #### Add more properties {#add-more-properties}